ol3d/home-ops/docs/setup/proxmox/debian-setup.md

-# Creating a Debian System
+# Installing Debian Using ISO image

 The goal of this guide is to provide step-by-step instructions on how to install [Debian](https://www.debian.org/intro/about), as well as how to prepare the system to be integrated into a Proxmox Cluster.